twbs/rfs/README.md

 - Less: `@rfs-breakpoint`
 - PostCSS: `breakpoint`

-Above this breakpoint, the font size will be equal to the font size you passed to RFS; below the breakpoint, the font size will dynamically scale.
+Above this breakpoint, the value will be equal to the value you passed to RFS; below the breakpoint, the value will dynamically scale.

 *Default value: `1200px`*

 ### Breakpoint unit <sub><sup>(`px`, `em` or `rem`)</sup></sub>